-Andrew J. Rotherham is a co-founder and partner at Bellwether Education Partners, a national nonprofit organization working to support educational innovation and improve educational outcomes for high-need students.
+Andrew J. Rotherham is a co-founder and partner at Bellwether Education Partners, a national nonprofit organization working to support educational innovation and improve educational outcomes for underserved students.
 Rotherham leads Bellwether’s thought leadership and policy analysis work.
 He is also the executive editor of Real Clear Education, part of the Real Clear Politics family of news and analysis websites, a contributing editor to U.S. News & World Report, writes the blog Eduwonk.com, teaches courses on education policy at universities including The University of Virginia, and is co-publisher of “Education Insider,” a federal policy analysis tool produced by Whiteboard Advisors.
 Rotherham previously served at The White House as Special Assistant to the President for Domestic Policy during the Clinton administration and is a former member of the Virginia Board of Education.
 He was education columnist for TIME and a regular contributor to U.S. News and World Report.
-In addition to Bellwether, Rotherham has founded or co-founded two other education reform organizations and served on the boards of several other successful education start-ups.
+In addition to Bellwether, Rotherham has founded or co-founded two other education organizations and served on the boards of several other successful education start-ups.

 He lives in Virginia with his wife and two daughters.